 When you upload an external image file to an OBS bucket on the management console, the OS contained in the image file will be checked.
-Table 1-7 and Table 1-8 list the OSs supported by external image files.
+Table 1-10 lists the OSs supported by external image files.
+(If you use a public image to create an ECS and then use the ECS to create a private image, the private image also supports the OSs listed in Table 1-10.)